Michelle F. Moseley Counseling

 I’ve been in church/ministry settings where no men were allowed to assist in childcare and no women were allowed to teach or speak.
 These rules had nothing to do with the talents and/or interests of the actual person, but were all about what was deemed “appropriate” for that binary gender.
 As a woman who has a gift for teaching (even based on the church’s own assessments of spiritual gifts) and is passionate about sharing information with others, I have been denied multiple opportunities to utilize those talents due to my gender.
 I’ve also been in church settings where there was a major need for more adults to assist with childcare; however, men were not even considered for the role solely based on their gender.

 Another big focus for many churches is marriage and family.
-You may have heard at least one sermon series per year focusing on the importance of marriage, and possibly including a brief excerpt about how the single folks can prepare themselves for when they get married.
+Ifyou have spent any time in church, you have likely heard at least one sermon series focusing on the importance of marriage, and possibly including a brief excerpt about how the single folks can prepare themselves for when they get married.
 These topics are spoken of as though everyone desires marriage and children, and everyone will follow a path that leads to marriage and children.
 What about those who don’t desire marriage?
 Those who do desire marriage with their entire being, but for whom that isn’t in the cards for their life trajectory?
 What about the folks who long to be parents, but are struggling to see that dream become reality?
 Or the folks who are childless by choice?
-When everything in a church/ministry is geared toward the idea that everyone is either married with children or waiting to be married with children, where do the thousands (millions?) of folks for whom this is not reality go?
+When everything in a church/ministry is geared toward the idea that everyone is either married with children or waiting to be married with children, where do the thousands (millions?) of folks go for whom this is not reality?

 You may be finding that you resonate with the idea of being rejected by the Church.
 On the other hand, you may feel very welcomed in a church community and confused as to how someone could feel rejected.
 Here are just a few examples of how the Church can reject folks who don’t fit into the prescribed box.